Pricing and Call Center Support Models

 Client example: Retail and eCommerce, as well as Nonprofit clients, are the partners most likely to use this model.
 They have different forms of advertising or promotions which will generate steady call volume handled by dedicated agents.
 At other times, such as during the holiday retail season or after a nonprofit call to action, their volume will surge and additional shared agents are called upon to assist during these peak times.

-This approach to outsourcing is the least common model and one offered sparingly.
+This approach to call center outsourcing is the least common model and one offered sparingly.
 It can include Dedicated, Shared, or Hybrid representatives.
 It is distinct in that the costs are typically linked to a result.
 There is a set cost when your goal is achieved – for example, a product or membership renewal, a confirmed sale or appointment is set.
 This pricing model is only available for programs vetted by Ameridial’s team.

 Clear objectives: The success, and cost of this model, is dependent upon the objectives of your program and the cost viability for both parties.